pblair12/signage/README.md

 1. We are storing whether or not a screen is horizontal or vertical but we are not doing anything with that information yet.
 Also when editing a screen the orientation should be a dropdown not a text input.
+2. More work could be done on the styling...